ShuvoNewaz/MILP-VLSI-Floorplanning-CPP/README.md

 **Note**: the LPSolve tool takes forever to optimize a 30-module system.
 Try with a 5 or 10-module system first.

-## Assumptions

-This model assumes that the optimized floorplan has a square shape.
-Because of this, the effective utilization is lower in certain cases.
-Try running the [10-block system](spec_files/10_block.ilp) with a sub-block size of 6 with successive augmentation to illustrate this effect in the final floorplan.
-The constraints would have to be modified to mitigate this, which is beyond the scope of this work.

 ## Overview

 ### Objective